Softy107/The-Indigo-Upright-Piano/README.md

 # The Indigo Upright Piano
+This first soundfont in the Color Piano Series.
 The classic out-of-tune upright piano for free use in Black MIDI videos, editing, or other uses.

 Contains a total of :